The Star Thrower Farm apiary is home to thousands of honeybees. We operate a "Bee Safe" farm and use no herbicides or

 Court".
 A healthy colony may have 40,000 to 60,000 bees during the late spring or early summer.

-outside temperature is 110 (really hot) or minus 40 degrees (really cold).
-Bees will disconnect their wings allowing them to pump
+temperature is 110 (really hot) or minus 40 degrees (really cold).
+Bees will disconnect their wings allowing them to pump their wing

 " Honey bees fly at 15 miles per hour and travel approximately 2 - 5 miles from their hive.
 Forager (food-finding) bees make multiple